carbon-language/carbon-lang/docs/project/pull_request_workflow.md

     git push
     ```

-7. When the first pull request lands in the main upstream branch, delete the
+7. When the first pull request lands in the main upstream branch, merge those
-    upstream tracking branch for it:
+    changes from upstream trunk into the stacked branch:

     ```shell
+    # Pick up the first PR's changes from upstream trunk.
+    git checkout trunk
+    git pull --rebase upstream

+    # Merge those changes into the stacked PR branch.
+    git checkout next-feature-extension
+    git merge trunk
+    git push
+    ```

+    Then update the stacked PR's base branch to be `carbon-language:trunk`
+    rather than the upstream tracking branch.
+To do this, go to the page for the
+    PR on GitHub, click the "Edit" button to the right of the PR title, and then
+    select `trunk` from the "base" drop-down box below the PR title.

+    Once that's done, delete the upstream tracking branch:

+    ```shell
     git push upstream --delete pull-N-feature-basic
     ```

-    The second pull request should automatically switch its baseline to the
-    `trunk` branch of the upstream repository.
-Merge commits into your fork's
-    branch for the second pull request can now be done directly from your
-    `trunk` branch after pulling upstream.

 8. When landing the second, stacked pull request, it will require actively
     rebasing or squashing due to the complex merge history used while updating.